missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 Create a new Godot project (do *not* use your main GMC project) and under Project Settings, turn on the *Advanced Settings* toggle.
 Configure the following options:

-**Display > Window**
+**Display > Window > Size**
 * Viewport Width: the width of your playfield image
 * Viewport Height: the height of your playfield image
 * Transparent: On

-**Display > Per Pixel Transparency**
+**Display > Window > Per Pixel Transparency**
 * Allowed: On

 **Rendering > Viewport**
 * Transparent Background: On

-Save and exit the project.
-Finally, copy this folder (*/show-creator*) into your project folder, and then re-open your project in Godot.
+Save the project and exit Godot.
+In your project folder create a new folder "*addons*" and copy this folder (*mpf-show-creator*) into your addons folder.
+To verify, your project root should have the file */addons/mpf-show-creator/plugin.gd*.
+Re-open your project in Godot.

+In the Godot editor, go to the *Project Settings* menu and the *Plugins* tab.
+You should see the plugin for **MPF Show Creator**, click the checkbox to enable it.

-## Create your Scene
+## Initialize Your Scene

-You should see an empty project and the *Scene* tab has buttons for Create Root Node.
-Select *+ Other Node* and search for `MPFShowCreator` and select that as your root node.

-In the *Scene* panel, add a new node of type `AnimationPlayer` and then select the `MPFShowCreator` root node.
+At the bottom panel of the Godot editor select the new tab called *MPF Show Creator*.

+On the *MPF Show Creator* panel, go to *MPF Config File* and select the yaml file from your MPF project that includes the `lights:` definitions.

+After loading the lights file, click on the "*Generate Show Creator Scene*" button to generate a scene file for building shows.
+The scene will be saved as "show_creator.tscn".
+Open this scene in the Godot editor.

-In the *Inspector* panel, under *Sprite2D > Texture* select *Quick Load* and choose the image of your playfield.
-Under *Sprite2D > Offset* un-check the *Centered* option.
+The root node of the show creator scene is called `MPFShowCreator`.
+Select it and in the *Inspector* panel, under *Sprite2D > Texture* select *Quick Load* and choose the image of your playfield.
 Your playfield image should now be aligned top-left with the Godot axis.

-At the top of the *Inspector* panel, under *Animation Player* click on *Assign* and select the `AnimationPlayer` node you added to the scene.
-Then set the following options to your preference:

-* FPS: The frame rate at which to render the show
-* Strip Unchanged Lights: If enabled, lights will only be added in show steps if they change.
-If disabled, every light will be defined on every step even if it doesn't change.
-* Strip Empty Times: If enabled, time codes will not be in the show if they have no light changes.
-If disabled, every time code will be defined even if it has no lights.
-* Use Alpha: If enabled, color values will include an alpha (opacity) value.
-If disabled, color values will only be RGB.

-Save your scene as whatever name you'd like (it will be the only scene in the project).

-## Add Lights
+## Arrange Lights

+The Show Creator generated special light nodes for each light it found in the MPF YAML config.
+You will see them all in the *Scene* panel with a warning icon to indicate that they have not been positioned yet.

-With the `MPFShowCreator` node selected, add a new node to your scene of type `MPFShowLight`.
-Give this node the name of a light in your MPF config (e.g. `l_left_ramp`) and drag it to the appropriate position over your playfield image.
+At the top of the scene editor window, select the crosshair cursor for "Move Mode" (instead of the default "Select Mode").
+Then select a light node from the *Scene* panel and drag it to its appropriate position over the playfield image.

-Right click on the light node and select *Duplicate* (or press Cmd+D/Ctrl+D).
-Give the duplicated node the name of another light and drag it to the appropriate position.

-Repeat this process for all of the lights on your playfield.
-It's tedious, so save often.
+Once a light has been moved, the warning icon will disappear.
+Proceed through all of the lights and position them across the playfield.

 ## Create Shapes for Animating